khanhptnk/hanna/code/README.md

 ~/mount/hanna/code# python src/driver/driver.py
 ```

-If everything is good, you will see the a window popping up like this
+If everything is good, you will see a window popping up like this

 <p align="center">
 <img src="../teaser/simulator.png" alt="IMAGE ALT TEXT HERE" width="500" border="10"/>